Cervical Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - Cervical Cancer Prevention

 The following risk factors may increase the risk of cervical cancer:

 Women who have had 7 or more full-term pregnancies may have an increased risk of cervical cancer.

 Women who have used oral contraceptives ("the Pill") for 5 years or more have a greater risk of cervical cancer than women who have never used oral contraceptives.
 The risk is higher after 10 years of use.

 The following protective factors may decrease the risk of cervical cancer:

-Getting an HPV Vaccine: An HPV vaccine has been approved by the U.S. Food and Drug Administration (FDA).
-The HPV vaccine has been shown to prevent infection with the two types of HPV that cause most cervical cancers.
-The vaccine protects against infection with these types of HPV for 6 to 8 years.
+Getting an HPV Vaccine: Two HPV vaccines have been approved by the U.S. Food and Drug Administration (FDA).
+The HPV vaccines have been shown to prevent infection with the two types of HPV that cause most cervical cancers.
+The vaccines protect against infection with these types of HPV for 6 to 8 years.
 It is not known if the protection lasts longer.
-The vaccine does not protect women who are already infected with HPV.
+The vaccines do not protect women who are already infected with HPV.